-Nepal awards hydropower project to India's Satluj Jal Vidyut Nigam
+Nepal Awards Hydropower Project to India's Satluj Jal Vidyut Nigam

-Kathmandu: In a major favour to New Delhi, a meeting chaired by Nepal Prime Minister KP Sharma Oli vening awarded a hydropower project to Indias Satluj Jal Vidyut Nigam.
+New Delhi: In a major favour to New Delhi, a meeting chaired by Nepal Prime Minister KP Sharma Oli vening awarded a hydropower project to India's Satluj Jal Vidyut Nigam.

 The meeting of the Investment Board Nepal (IBN), whose Chair is the Prime Minister, decided to award the project to the SJVN under the build, own, operate and transfer (BOOT) delivery method to develop the 679 megawatt Lower Arun Hydropower Project, according to an official statement issued here